simpe00/test-repo/README.md

-# test-repo
+# Usage

-just for testing 4
+just push code to the repo an make a conventional commit: